-You may contact your participating Drug Medi-Cal Organized Delivery System county for an assessment for your child or teenager if you think he or she is showing any of the signs of a substance use disorder.
+You may contact your participating Drug Medi-Cal Organized Delivery System county for an assessment for your child or teenager if you think they are showing any of the signs of a substance use.
 If your child or teenager qualifies for Medi-Cal and the county assessment indicates that drug and alcohol treatment services covered by the participating county are needed, the county will arrange for your child or teenager to receive the services.